 01 of 16

 The song sparrow (Melospiza melodia) is a widespread, relatively common sparrow.
 Initially difficult to identify because of its relatively bland, streaked plumage, birders can quickly learn to look for its long tail and the central splotch or spot of color on the bird’s chest, though some birds do not have it as clearly defined as others.
 The bird’s warbling song is also a great clue to its identity, and it will often sing profusely from perches.Continue to 2 of 16 below.

 02 of 16

 The chipping sparrow (Spizella passerina) is a common summer bird throughout much of the United States and Canada, with winter populations extending into the southern states and Mexico.
-Easily recognized by its bold rufous crown, black eye stripe, white or gray eyebrow, and clear gray breast and abdomen, this bird is an easy one to spot when it visits backyards and gardens.
+Easily recognized by its bold rufous crown, black eye stripe, white or gray eyebrow, and clear gray breast and abdomen, this bird is an easy one to spot when it visits yards and gardens.
 Females are less noticeable but still show the black eye stripe, a key field mark for this species.Continue to 3 of 16 below.

 03 of 16

 04 of 16

-The boldly marked lark sparrow (Chondestes grammacus) instantly recognizable by its strong facial pattern in rufous, white and black, paired with a relatively plain body.
+The boldly marked lark sparrow (Chondestes grammacus) is instantly recognizable by its strong facial pattern in rufous, white, and black, paired with a relatively plain body.
 The bird’s white outer tail feathers are another good field mark but those can be more difficult to see.
 These birds are commonly found in the central and western United States during the summer.Continue to 5 of 16 below.

 05 of 16